Bahrain’s Assault on Free Press

 The rulers of these states perhaps thought that their assault on the press would get lost amid the vengeful actions and public relations campaign they have waged against Qatar.
 They also calculated, so far correctly, that President Trump, particularly after his enthusiastic embrace of the Saudi leadership, would ignore their war on the media and would share their view that independent and honest media only purvey “fake news.”
 Since starting operations in 2002, al-Wasat and al-Jamri did not purvey “fake news” or advocate sedition.
 Nor did they abandon their commitment to peaceful national dialogue.

-The four autocratic regimes failed to realize that although Trump led them to believe they had his support, his administration does not have a single voice on the feud in the Gulf.
+The four autocratic regimes failed to realize that although Trump led them to believe they had his support, his administration does not have a single voice on the feud in the Persian Gulf.
 Washington has been urging the Saudis and their partners to walk back from the confrontation with Qatar.
 American intelligence has concluded that the UAE was behind the hacking of Qatar’s state news agency and the spread of “fake news” in the name of the Qatari emir.
 Nor did Secretary Tillerson acquiesce in their demand to close Al Jazeera.
 Their aggression against Qatar has backfired.
 Al Jazeera will continue to broadcast.
 So far, al-Wasat and al-Jamri remain the only casualty in the new Arab “cold war.”
 Will the Bahraini people allow this decision to stand?

 Photo: Mansoor al-Jamri (courtesy Mahmood al-Yousif via Flickr)